codeigniter4/CodeIgniter4/user_guide_src/source/changelogs/next.rst

 PRs merged:
 -----------

+- #1550 remove commented CLI::newLine($tempFiles) at FileLocator
+- #1549 use .gitkeep instead of .gitignore in Database/Seeds directory
+- #1547 Change file exists to is file
+- #1546 ImageMagickHandler::__construct ...
+- #1540 Update validation class User Guide
+- #1530 database performance improvement : use foreach() when possible
 - 2047b5a Don't run filters when using spark.
+- #1539 remove mb_* (mb string usage) in CreditCardRules
+- #1536 ext-json in composer.json
 - #1524 Test routes resource with 'websafe' option
 - #1523 Check if the matched route regex is filtered
+- #1522 add property_exists check on BaseBuilder
 - #1521 .gitignore clean up
 - #1518 Small typo: changed setCreatedOn to setCreatedAt
 - #1517 move .htaccess from per-directory in writable/{directory} to writable/